Unidata/awips2/docs/cave/warngen.md

 There will be some occasions where you will want to add vertices to your warning polygon.
 Most often, these situations will involve line warnings with bowing segments or single storm warnings where you want to account for storm motion uncertainty or multiple threat areas that may have differing storm motions.

-New vertices are added to the warning polygon using a context relative menu accessed by selecting the warning polygon line segments with a Right Mouse Button “click and hold.”
-In the menu that appears, just select the “add vertex” option to add a new point to the warning polygon.
-Make sure, when using this feature, that you select the line segment in the warning where you want to add the additional vertex.
-After selecting this option, you will see a new vertex linked to the cursor.
-Just press your Left Mouse Button at the location you desire for the new vertex and the new point is located there.
-In addition, clicking with the middle mouse button (or scroll wheel) along an edge of the polygon will also place a vertex at that point.
+New vertices are added to the warning polygon using a context relative menu accessed by selecting the warning polygon line segments with a **Right Mouse Button "click and hold"**.

+1. Hold right-click and select **add vertex**.
+2. Click the left mouse button at the location you desire for the new vertex and the point is created there.
+3. Clicking the middle mouse button (or scroll wheel) along an edge of the polygon will also place a vertex at that point.

 Vertex points are removed from the warning polygon using the same context relative menu.
-Instead of selecting a line segment, you select the vertex you wish to remove and then “click and hold” with the Right Mouse Button.
-In the menu that appears, select “remove vertex” to remove the point from the warning polygon.
-Generally speaking, you should always have at least four points in your warning polygon.
-So, you should only remove a vertex if you are at a point after you have already added one to your warning polygon.
+Instead of selecting a line segment, you select the vertex you wish to remove and then **click and hold** with right mouse button.
+Hold right-click and select **remove vertex**.

+!!! note "Generally you should have at least four points in your warning polygon."

 ## Restoring a Polygon